 The program Kanban facilitates the flow of features through the continuous delivery pipeline.
 Figure 1 illustrates a typical program Kanban, as well as example policies and WIP limits governing each state.

-- Funnel – All new features are welcome here.
-They may include new functionality, enhancement of the existing system functions, or Enabler features.
+- Funnel – All new ideas are welcome here.
+They may include new functionality, enhancement of the existing system functions, or Enabler work.

-- Analyzing – New features that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
-Refinement includes the collaboration to define its description, business benefit hypothesis, acceptance criteria, and size in normalized story points.
-The feature may require prototyping or other forms of exploration by Agile Teams.
-The WIP limit for this state must account for the availability of Product Management, the capacity of teams and other subject matter experts.
+- Analyzing – New ideas that align with the Vision and support the Strategic Themes are further explored by Agile Teams when they have available capacity.
+Refinement includes the collaboration to turn the loosely-formed idea into one or more well-formed features with descriptions, business benefit hypotheses, acceptance criteria, and sizes in normalized story points.
+Each feature may require prototyping or other forms of exploration by Agile Teams.
+The WIP limit for this state must account for the availability of Product Management as well as the capacity of teams and other subject matter experts.